As a parent, we are programmed to help.

 Chess is not old enough to have any appreciation or understanding of what was going on.
 Of course, she did not understand that the doctors and everyone prodding her were actually there to help – she just wanted to be left alone.

 She couldn’t possibly know at this age that the medicine which was hurting her throat to swallow and tasted so horrible, was exactly what she needed to get better.
 And worst of all, she could not understand why I, of all people, was helping to hold her down and constrain her so the medical staff could administer the nasty medicine which she hated so much.

 She is a baby still and when babies hurt, Mummy or Daddy picks them up and make it all better.

-Of course I shushed and cuddled and reassured.
-I stayed awake for all but about 3 hours over 3 days so that I could hold her whilst she slept instead of making her sleep in an unfamiliar cot in an unfamiliar place when all she wanted to do was cuddle.
+Of course, I shushed and cuddled and reassured.
+I stayed awake for all but about three hours over three days so that I could hold her whilst she slept instead of making her sleep in an unfamiliar cot in an unfamiliar place when all she wanted to do was cuddle.

 I didn’t leave her alone at all in fear she would wake and be even more afraid, taking her with me to go to the bathroom or to grab a drink even though, as us Mums know, these things are far easier and more efficient if undertaken with two hands and not one!

 And I rowed that darn imaginary boat from here to Australia as ‘Row, row, row the boat’ is her absolute favourite thing to do!
 But at the end of the day, it didn’t take away from the feelings of helplessness when my baby needed me most.
 Not to mention feeling awful that I was not around for my other children too, particularly Griffin who had his first full week at school.